by Catherine Pratt

 This is kind of an "off the wall" kind of theory but it’s worth a try.
 If you want to read an article about how a doctor healed an entire mental institution simply by saying these words then read this story: Dr. Len.

 You may be feeling that you have to solve the problems of the energy drainer.
 You’re not responsible for the person’s life nor their negativity.
 You don’t have to feel guilty for them being unhappy.
 Let go of trying to fix or help them.
 That's not what they want anyway.
 They want your energy and so you have to be strong and not give in to them.

 A suggestion by Judy Orloff for dealing with draining co-workers is to keep mentioning to the person that you have work to do and you can only listen to them for a minute.
 If after a few minutes, the person is still going on about the same thing then either change the conversation or politely but firmly end the conversation.

 It's important to be able to let go of the idea that you owe everyone a solution.
 With some people you just have to let them go.
 They have to take responsibility for their own lives and they won't if someone is always there to fix everything for them.
 So, Let Go!
 It sounds mean but it definitely doesn't help them if they end up taking you down with them.
-In that case, then neither one of you is benefitting.
+In that case, it's a lose-lose for both of you.